 Salto is in the citrus growing region of Northern Interior Uruguay, on the east bank of the Rio Uruguay.
 It is closely connected to the neighboring Argentinian city of Concordia that lies across the river on the western bank.
 Salto is Uruguay's second-largest city and the most northerly crossing point to Argentina.
 Salto is a very picturesque city that has a relaxing feel the entire year.
 However, people mostly come here for the nearby hot springs and the recreation area above the enormous Salto Grande hydroelectric dam.

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Asuncion is $59, while the average daily cost in Salto is $50.
+The average daily cost (per person) in Asuncion is $68, while the average daily cost in Salto is $70.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Asuncion and Salto in more detail.
+While every person is different, these costs are an average of past travelers in each destination.
+What follows is a categorical breakdown of travel costs for Asuncion and Salto in more detail.

 Also for Asuncion, here are a few examples of actual transportation services:

 Prices for flights to both Salto and Asuncion change regularly based on dates and travel demand.
 We suggest you find the best prices for your next trip on Kayak, because you can compare the cost of flights across multiple airlines for your prefered dates.

 For Asuncion, here are a few prices for actual activities, tours, and tickets provided by various companies:

 Some typical examples of the costs for nightlife and alcohol in Asuncion are as follows: